ghc-proposals/ghc-proposals/proposals/0000-unlifted-strict.rst

 Wow, that's quite a mouthful, all due to the lifted representation of ``Bool``!
-Assuming that the call site can prove evaluatedness at a lower cost than ``pack``, we can wrap all ``Bool`` s in ``Strict`` and after removing dead code (by hand, so no liability assumed) and freeing up stack space the Cmm would water down to:
+Assuming that the call site can prove evaluatedness at a lower cost than ``pack``, we can wrap all ``Bool`` s in ``Strict`` and after removing dead code (by hand, so no liability assumed) and freeing up stack space the C-- would water down to:

 ::